owensgroup/RXMesh/README.md

 * [Figure 8 (c)](https://github.com/owensgroup/RXMesh/blob/main/apps/Filtering/benchmark.sh)
 * [Figure 8 (d)](https://github.com/owensgroup/RXMesh/blob/main/apps/VertexNormal/benchmark.sh)

-Each script should be run from the script's containing directory after compiling the code in `build/` directory.
+Each script should be run from the script's containing directory after compiling the code in the `build/` directory.
 The only input parameter needed is the path to the input OBJ files.
-The resulting JSON files will be written to `output/` directory.
+The resulting JSON files will be written to the `output/` directory.

 ## **Bibtex**
 ```